Choosing a Show

 - When do I pay?
 Payment policies vary by show, and you don’t have to pay when you request.
 Request the maximum number of tickets you think you’ll need and adjust your numbers down when you pay.

 Planning Your Student Trip

-- If you have transportation or timing issues, call Broadway Inbound 866-302-0995 as soon as you can, and we’ll try to notify the theatre.
+- Running late?
+Call Broadway Inbound at 866-302-0995 as soon as you can, and we’ll try to notify the theatre.